dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 is treated as a map literal with unknown static type. *In other words, an empty `{}` is a map unless we have a context that indicates otherwise.*

-If we don't have a compile-time error, then there are now three states we could be in:
+At this point, there are three states we could be in:

-*   *e* is syntactically known to be a set literal.
+*   *e* contains a compile-time error.
+In that case, we don't proceed.

-*   *e* is syntactically known to be a map literal.
+*   *e* is disambiguated to definitely be either a map or set literal.

-*   *e* is not syntactically known to be a set or map literal, has an empty *leaf elements*, but has at least one `element`.
-This implies that the body of the collection contains only `spreadElement`s, and contains at least one.

-    At this point all syntax- and context-driven resolution is done.
-The next step is to perform type inference, as defined below.
-The last step of type inference does the final resolution of the ambiguous third case above.
+*   *e* is still ambiguous.
+This can only happen when *e* is non-empty but contains only `spreadElement`s.
+In this case, the disambiguation will happen during type inference, defined below.

-### Type inference (and inference-based disambiguation)
+### Type inference

 #### Maps and sets